eytanbab/job-application-tracker/README.md

 - **Neon** - A scalable and serverless PostgreSQL database.
 - **Drizzle ORM** - For type-safe and efficient database interactions.
 - **shadcn/ui** - For clean and accessible UI components.
+- **Amazon S3** - For secure storage of uploaded PDF documents.

 ## 📌 Features

-- **Add Applications** – Easily log your job applications with relevant details.
+- **Manage Applications** – Log, edit, and delete job applications with ease.
 - **Track Status** – Monitor the progress of each application (Applied, Interviewing, Rejected, etc.).
 - **Organized View** – Filter by platform, status, or date.
+- **Upload Documents** – Store and manage resumes, CVs, and application letters securely.
-- **Responsive UI** – Works seamlessly on desktop and mobile devices.
+- **Responsive UI** – Works seamlessly on desktop, tablet and mobile devices.

 ## 🛠 Installation & Setup